wangyu-2012520/csharp-projects-learning/LinqExpression<TDelegate>.md

     deleg(4) = True
 */
 ```
+The Compile method can be used to obtain the value of any expression tree.
+First, create a lambda expression that has the expression as its body by using the Lambda method.
+Then call Compile to obtain a delegate, and execute the delegate to obtain the value of the expression.

 ### Two way of represent lambda expression Example:
 The following code example demonstrates how to represent a lambda expression both as executable code in the form of a delegate and as data in the form of an expression tree.
 It also demonstrates how to turn the expression tree back into executable code by using the Compile method.